Connector Details

 files are written to the etl-output

 folder in your jobs.
 Otherwise the connector will not process them.
-JSON
+File Formatting

 files, and must follow the following criteria: